- Don’t forget to water houseplants as your attention focuses on the outdoors.

-Consider using Dri Water or Soil Moist for your summer plantings to conserve water.
+- Consider using Soil Moist for your summer plantings to conserve water.

-Mulch shrubs and beds to conserve moisture.
-Try Sloat Mini Bark for its beauty and utility.
+- Mulch shrubs and beds to conserve moisture.
+Use Sloat Forest Mulch Plus or Redi Gro Bark Mulch.

-Summer insects such as pear and rose slug, weevils, aphids and thrips can be found.
+- Summer insects such as pear and rose slug, weevils, aphids and thrips can be found.
 Use an appropriate non-toxic remedy to control them.
-We recommend Captain Jack’s Dead Bug spray with spinosad for chewing insects.
+Use Captain Jack’s Dead Bug spray with spinosad for chewing insects.
 Use Monterey Bt ready- to-use for destructive budworm.